pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_vulnerabilities.hbs.md

 # tanzu insight vulnerabilities

-Use this command to get help for vulnerabilities commands.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight vulnerabilities` to get help for the vulnerabilities commands.

 ## <a id='options'></a>Options